 Software update v23 rolled out today, according to a recent Oculus Blog (opens in new tab) post, adding a host of highly requested features, including 90Hz gaming support, fitness tracking and app gifting (via AndroidCentral).

 - Oculus Quest 2 review

 - Oculus VR: You will not be able to log in without a Facebook account

 Oculus Quest firmware v23 rolls out on Nov.
 13

 Oculus Quest 2 isn't the only headset benefitting from Facebook's new update.
 The first-generation Oculus will be getting the same features.
 Oculus Quest 2 was released last month, and to the dismay of some users, the VR headset didn't have native 90Hz refresh-rate option for gaming despite being equipped with capable hardware.

 At launch, 90Hz was only available for apps such as the Store and the Browser, but not gaming.
 Fortunately, with software update v23, 90Hz gaming support has now been added to the Oculus Quest line.

-"You can try it out soon with SUPERHOT, Echo VR, Beat Saber, Vacation Simulator, Job Simulator, Racket: Nx, and Space Pirate Trainer, all of which will support 90Hz in the near future.
+"You can try it out soon with SUPERHOT (opens in new tab), Echo VR (opens in new tab), Beat Saber (opens in new tab), Vacation Simulator (opens in new tab), Job Simulator (opens in new tab), Racket: Nx (opens in new tab), and Space Pirate Trainer (opens in new tab), all of which will support 90Hz in the near future.
 Once you have the v23 software and the latest game update for these titles, you’ll be running at 90Hz wirelessly on Quest 2, with no additional effort on your part," Oculus wrote.

 The Facebook-owned VR company pledged that more games will support native 90Hz refresh rates in the future.